Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 store descriptions of qdrant database and duckdb database summary and schema in a file.
-ask LLM if user question is related to any of above database. if not domain related, target = irrelant if both database related, target = both if related to duckdb schema, target = duckdb if qdrant database related, target = qdrant
+ask LLM if user question is related to any of above database. if not domain related, target = irrelant if related to duckdb schema, target = duckdb if qdrant database related, target = qdrant if both database related, target = both if company mentioned not in company list, target = not_in_list

 ### workflow
 search data function: